I’ve been released to return to work with permanent restrictions. What do I do now?

 If you desire to return to your pre-injury job following a release from your treating physician, your employer is required to work with you to provide a reasonable accommodation.
 You must request the accommodation – preferably in writing.
 This starts the interactive process which engages both you and the employer in what possible accommodations can be made.

 If you are unable to return to your usual and customary duties that you were performing at the time of the injury, then you may be eligible for a supplemental job displacement benefit (SJDB).
 This benefit can assist an injured worker with obtaining education or skills needed for reentering the workforce.
 The benefit consists of a voucher that can be used at any California state approved or state-accredited school.
-The voucher can also be used with a vocational expert for return to work counseling.
+The voucher can also be used with a vocational expert for some return to work counseling.

 We are available to help.
 Please contact our office if you are not being treated fairly regarding your attempt to return to work.
 Should you need any assistance regarding your SJDB voucher, please feel free to call so we can answer any questions you have so that you can obtain the skills and education you need to get back to work.